Telling Friends About Having Plastic Surgery: Yes or No? It’s entirely a personal decision.

 - Others may be less observant.

-- Natural-looking results IS a tenant of our Surgeon aims, such as the Mini-Boob Job procedure.
+- Natural-looking results are a tenant of our Surgeon aims, such as the Mini-Boob Job procedure.

 - But some people actually WANT a very noticeable result, such a very large, glamorous breast augmentation result.